 The Plan is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; cyber breaches, errors and omissions; injuries to employees; and natural disasters.
 The Plan has minimized the risk of loss through private insurance carriers for commercial, business owners, and automobile policies.
 The deductible for this insurance coverage ranges from \$100 to \$25,000 per occurrence.
 There has been no significant reduction of insurance coverage from the prior year.
-The Plan had no claims in 2021.
+The Plan had no claims in the year ended December 31, 2022.